 Developers and project stakeholders can see the ADRs, even as the team composition changes over time.

 The motivation behind previous decisions is visible for everyone, present and future.
 Nobody is left scratching their heads to understand, "What were they thinking?" and the time to change old decisions will be clear from changes in the project's context.

 You may have noticed that this post is formatted like an ADR itself.
 We've been using this format on a few of our projects since early August.
 That's not a very long time in the global sense, but early feedback from both clients and developers has been quite positive.
 In that time, we've had six to ten developers rotate through projects using ADRs.
 All of them have stated that they appreciate the degree of context they received by reading them.

 ADRs have been especially useful for capturing longer-term intentions.
 We have several clients who are stabilizing their current systems, but looking toward a larger rearchitecture in the not-too-distant future.
 By writing these intentions down, we don't inadvertently make those future changes harder.

 One potential objection is that keeping these in version control with the code makes them less accessible for project managers, client stakeholders, and others who don't live in version control like the development team does.
 In practice, our projects almost all live in GitHub private repositories, so we can exchange links to the latest version in master.
 Since GitHub does markdown processing automatically, it looks just as friendly as any wiki page would.

 So far, ADRs are proving to be a useful tool, so we'll keep using them.

-To the extent possible under law, Cognitect, Inc. has waived all copyright and related or neighboring rights to "Documenting Architecture Decisions".
+To the extent possible under law, Cognitect, a Nu Holdings, Ltd. company. has waived all copyright and related or neighboring rights to "Documenting Architecture Decisions".
 This work is published from: United States.